KDE/clazy/docs/checks/README-sanitize-inline-keyword.md

 - Removing the `inline` keyword from the definition leaves an extra space character, however clang-format can easily take care of that
-- This check doesn't show a warning for `constexpr` methods or `function templates`, because both are implicitly inline, so it wouldn't cause the aformentioned problem
+- This check doesn't show a warning for `constexpr` methods or `function templates`, because both are implicitly inline, so it wouldn't cause the aforementioned problem

 #### Example
 ```